k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/repair/_index.md

 The `k8ssandra-cluster` Helm chart contains templates for Traefik `IngressRoute` and `IngressRouteTCP` Custom Resources.
-These may be enabled at any time either through a `values.yaml` file of command-line flags.
+These may be enabled at any time either through a `values.yaml` file or via command-line flags.

 ### `values.yaml`
 ```yaml